Skip to main content

 Mom and baby snuggling

 There really isn’t a set time to start the elimination communication potty training process.
 In places where it’s culturally acceptable, parents begin shortly after birth.
-In the U.S., parents using elimination communication begin a few months after birth.
+In the U.S., parents using elimination communication begins a few months after birth.

 Is elimination communication right for you?